 Like other plants (grapes, hops, tomatoes), coffee cherries have a number of different classifications – known as varieties or “varietals” – that further identify each plant.
+Arabica is one of such varietals in coffee.
 Varietals are important because each variation does slightly better in one climate versus another, or for one purpose versus another.

 Ultimately, choosing your coffee based on the varietal is a mistake – your choice in coffee should reflect your taste preferences and not some classification based on genetics.

 Arabica Coffee is brewed coffee or coffee beans from the coffee plant species Coffea arabica or one of its varietals such as Typica (Coffea arabica var. typica), Bourbon (Coffea arabica var. bourbon), Heirloom (Coffea arabica var. heirloom), or Arabica (Coffea arabica var. arabica).

 A number of cultivars – plants bred by humans for specific properties – are also known, and can be a mixture of Arabica or Robusta beans.

 100% Arabica Coffee Brands

 Arabica coffees are not rare – over 90% of specialty coffee in North America, Europe and Australia is Arabica with prices ranging from $7/lb to $20/lb (and far more sometimes).
 However, not all brands use 100% Arabica coffees in their blends, which isn’t a bad thing.

 Robusta beans have a reputation for being “lower quality”, but the truth is that they have their place in blends, if well blended by master coffee roasters.
 Robusta coffees produce more crema than Arabica, which is highly valued in espresso blends, and should comprise anywhere from 10%-30% of a blend.
 They also contain almost twice as much caffeine per pound as Arabica, making them ideal in wake-me-up blends.